For printable version click here

-Benzodiazepines are a class of medication known as “anxiolytics” and are listed as a schedule IV controlled substance.
-They are often prescribed for anxiety, insomnia, seizures, and alcohol withdrawal, but are used for a vast array of off-label uses such as restless leg syndrome, muscle spasms, tinnitus, dementia, mania, and akathisia.
+Benzodiazepines, a class of medication known as anxiolytics, are listed as Schedule IV controlled substances.
+They are often prescribed for conditions such as anxiety, insomnia, seizures, and alcohol withdrawal, but are also given for a vast array of off-label uses such as restless leg syndrome, muscle spasms, tinnitus, dementia, mania, and akathisia.
 Commonly prescribed benzodiazepines include Klonopin (clonazepam), Ativan (lorazepam), Xanax (alprazolam), Valium (diazepam), Onfi (clobazam), Tranxene (clorazepate dipotassium) and Librium (chlordiazepoxide).

-Most prescribing guidelines recommend against benzodiazepine use for more than 2-4 weeks consecutively.
-A large percentage of patients prescribed benzodiazepines long term (more than 2 to 4 weeks) develop physical dependence and experience problems stopping them safely.
-No matter how much the patient may desire to withdraw, many experience debilitating mental and physical withdrawal effects.
+Most prescribing guidelines recommend against using benzodiazepines for more than two to four weeks consecutively.
+While estimates vary, and we don’t know the exact number, a large percentage of patients prescribed benzodiazepines long-term (more than two to four weeks) will develop physical dependence and have problems safely stopping the medications.
+No matter how much they wish to withdraw, many experience debilitating mental and physical withdrawal effects.

-It cannot be predicted at either the time of prescription or nor the time of cessation which patients will be able to successfully withdraw from a benzodiazepine without severe complications.
-Cessation may become a lengthy, life-altering process for some.
-It is imperative that doctors and patients are educated about the available methods of tapering.
-(We offer a printable pamphlet providing a summary of patient-centered cessation here.)
-The methods discussed in this document have been developed through clinical experience, research, and throughout years of learning from patients in the benzodiazepine harm community.
+It cannot be predicted at the time patients start or stop a benzodiazepine who will be able to successfully withdraw from the medication without serious complications.
+Still, cessation can become a lengthy, life-altering process for those with complex withdrawals.
+For this reason, doctors and patients must be educated about the available methods of tapering.
+The methods discussed below have been developed through clinical experience, research, and the input of patients who have successfully completed a benzodiazepine taper.

 Prescribed physical dependence is not addiction.
-Misdiagnosis and treating prescribed physical dependence as addiction frequently leads to patient harm through the imposing of dangerous forced or over-rapid cessation methods.
+Misdiagnosis and treating physical dependence as addiction has led to large amounts of patient harm through imposing dangerous forced or over-rapid cessation.
 More information can be found at:

-There FDA has provided guidance to help distinguish the difference between physical dependence, addiction, and abuse:
+FDA guidance is available to help distinguish between physical dependence, addiction, and abuse.
+It states:

 Physical dependence is not synonymous with addiction; a patient may be physically dependent on a drug without having an addiction to the drug.
 Similarly, abuse is not synonymous with addiction.
 Tolerance, physical dependence, and withdrawal are all expected biological phenomena that are the consequences of chronic treatment with certain drugs.
 These phenomena by themselves do not indicate a state of addiction.